flpfar/be-the-hero/README.md

 # Be The Hero - Embrace a cause!

-> A different way to connect NGOs (Non-Governmental Organizations) that need help, with people who want to help with .
+> A different way to connect NGOs (Non-Governmental Organizations) that need help with people who want to help.

 ![screenshot](screenshots/screenshotweb.png)
 ![screenshot](screenshots/screenshotmobile.png)